David-OConnor/dynamics/README.md

         // Also keeps track of velocities, and water molecule positions/velocity }

-    for snap in &md.snapshots {
+    // Do something with snapshot data, like displaying atom positions in your UI.
-        // Do something with snapshot data, like displaying atom positions in your UI,
+    // You can save to DCD file, and adjust the ratio they're saved at using the `MdConfig.snapshot_setup`
-        // Or saving to a file.
+    // field: See the example below.
-    }
+    for snap in &md.snapshots {}
 }

 ```